-Anthony Ross: 5 Fast Facts You Need to Know
+Anthony Milan Ross: 5 Fast Facts You Need to Know

-Anthony Ross was identified as the man accused of murdering two small children and their mother – his estranged wife – on Christmas Day in Phoenix, Arizona.
+Anthony Milan Ross, a vegan chef and motivational speaker, was identified as the man accused of murdering his two small children and their mother – his estranged wife – on Christmas Day in Phoenix, Arizona.

 The tragedy led to a standoff at the apartment building where the carnage occurred.
 The suspect is 45-years-old, and he’s still alive after the Christmas massacre.
+Anthony Milan Ross was charged with “three counts of first-degree murder and 19 counts of aggravated assault on an officer,” and made his first court appearance on December 26, 2017, where he was held without bond.

+Ross was a prominent vegan chef who urged people to adopt healthy lifestyles.
+He appeared on the cover of this vegan magazine with the son he’s now accused of killing.
+Iris Ross, the wife he’s accused of killing, worked as an administrator at a medical center.

 Here’s what you need to know:

-1. The Woman Was Found Shot in the Parking Lot & the Children Inside the Home
+1. Ross’ Estranged Wife Was Found Shot in the Parking Lot & the Children Inside the Home

 When police responded to the apartment complex, they discovered a grisly scene.
-They found the man’s estranged wife, who hasn’t been identified, shot to death in the parking lot.
+They found the ex wife, who was identified as Iris Ross, shot to death in the parking lot.
 She was listed as being 38-years-old.

 Police searched the property and eventually found an 11-year-old boy and a 10-month-old girl dead, according to AZFamily.com.
 The police tracked the suspect down into one of the apartments.

+Please donate as you can to help support them financially through this extremely difficult time.”

+2. The Suspect Was a Vegan Chef & Posted a Video on Facebook With His Son on Christmas Day

 Police said there was a “domestic violence relationship” between the two.
-Police said that the suspect and woman who was killed were the children of the suspect and the victim.
+Police said that the suspect and woman who was killed were the parents of the slain children.
 Although some news media reports say the adult woman was the estranged wife of the suspect, the police spokesman was not clear on the exact relationship.

-In a press conference, he said that they had a former relationship together though.
+In a press conference, he said that they had a former relationship together.
+According to AZFamily, Iris Ross was allegedly trying to get away from Anthony Ross when she was shot.
+The children were identified as Anora Ross and Nigel Ross.
+The newspaper reported that witnesses described Anthony Ross going through Iris’ pants pocket, allegedly to look for a key fob for her car.

+Ross posted a now chilling video on Facebook with his son before allegedly shooting the boy.
+In it, they sing “Santa Claus is Coming to Town.”
+Known as Milan, Ross was a vegan chef who lost weight in his 20s and appeared alongside celebrities.

 When police arrived, they were able to make contact with the suspect, who was holed up inside the apartment complex.
 A negotiation ensued and, at first, it wasn’t clear that the children were also dead.

-The suspect began shooting at the officers.
+The suspect allegedly began shooting at the officers.
 They engaged in a shoot out with him, according to police.
 The suspect was not injured and was eventually taken into custody.
 One officer was taken to the hospital in stable condition for an injury that may be from shrapnel.

 The police said they were speaking to the suspect for several hours.
 He lost contact and was no longer communicating with them at one point.
 The motive was not clear.
-At another point, police learned that the suspect “was watching the news and media and it was agitating him with our negotiators,” the spokesman said.
-“Contact was very minimal if at all.”
-He said that witnesses had heard gunshots.

 4. The Suspect ‘Came in Town For a Christmas Visit’